rabbitmq/rabbitmq-website/tutorials/tutorial-one-go-stream.md

 ```

 Setting up is the same as the producer; we create a, consumer,
-and declare the stream-queue from which we're going to consume.
+and declare the stream from which we're going to consume.
-Note this matches up with the queue that `send` publishes to.
+Note this matches up with the stream that `send` publishes to.

 ```go